tgdwyer/tgdwyer.github.io/_chapters/monad.md

 OK, that might seem a bit esoteric, but it lets us achieve some nifty things.

-For example, below we compute `(3*2) + 3`, but we did it by using the argument `3` to two different functions without explicitly passing it to either!
+For example, below we compute `(3*2) + 3`, but we did it by using the argument `3` in two different functions without explicitly passing it to either!
 You can imagine a situation where you need to chain together a bunch of functions, but they all take a common parameter, e.g. a file name.